offensive-vk/AwesomeScripts/README.md

-# AwesomeScripts - Custom Configs and Various Templates.
+# AwesomeScripts - Custom Configs and Various Templates

 Special Repo for Custom Scripts and Offensive / Biased Programs of Various Programming Languages.
 Kindly Double Check and Verify twice before running or executing any script or file in your computer.